Prince Andrew sex abuse lawsuit trial likely in late 2022: US judge | DW | 03.11.2021

 A US district judge said Wednesday that a sexual abuse lawsuit against Britain's Prince Andrew is likely to go before a New York jury by the end of next year.

-The 61-year-old son of Queen Elizabeth IIis being sued by Virginia Giuffre, a 38-year-old woman who alleges the British royal sexually assaulted her more than 20 years ago when she was 17.
+The 61-year-old son of Queen Elizabeth IIis being sued by Virginia Giuffre, a 38-year-old woman who alleges the British royal sexually assaulted her more than 20 years ago when she was a minor.

 Andrew has not been criminally charged and has repeatedly and vehemently denied the allegations.